Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: Euclidean wormholes, perturbative stability and baby universes

 so that (\ref{eq:baby univ op many}) becomes

 It can be seen that $\alpha$ is the charge for each superselection sector of the Euclidean wormhole.
-According to \cite{Coleman:1988cy}, the alpha-states therefore provide a way for factorization of the theory, while causing a shift in the coupling constants of the theory, which we discussed in the introduction.
+The alpha-states therefore provide a way for factorization of the theory, according to \cite{Coleman:1988cy} this causes a shift in the coupling constants of the theory, which we discussed in Sec. \ref{sec:intro}.

 Using the definition of the baby universe states (\ref{eq:baby universe state}) and the inner product (\ref{eq:inner produt baby universe}), we identify the corresponding \emph{baby universe operator}\footnote{Note that this is a different definition from the baby universe operator appearing in \cite{Okuyama:2024eyf,miyaji2025finitenbulkhilbert}.
-First, the operators in our approach and those in \cite{Okuyama:2024eyf,miyaji2025finitenbulkhilbert} act on different Hilbert spaces.
-Moreover, we define the baby universe operator based on both the baby universe state (\ref{eq:baby univ op many}) and the multiboundary wormhole amplitude (\ref{eq:inner produt baby universe}), as done in the literature (e.g. \cite{Blommaert:2022ucs,Marolf:2020rpm,Marolf:2020xie}) instead of a single wormhole amplitude.}
+First, the operators in our approach and those in \cite{Okuyama:2024eyf,miyaji2025finitenbulkhilbert}, which act on different Hilbert spaces.
+Moreover, we define the baby universe operator based on both the baby universe state (\ref{eq:baby univ op many}) and the multi-boundary wormhole amplitude (\ref{eq:inner produt baby universe}), as done in the literature (e.g. \cite{Blommaert:2022ucs,Marolf:2020rpm,Marolf:2020xie}) instead of a single wormhole partition function.}